 At a glance: Analyze web and mobile touchpoints that users encounter on their journey to conversion.
 Discover how media sources and types, channels, platforms, and devices interact to drive users to convert.

 PBA Conversion Paths dashboard

 A conversion path is a unique sequence of user steps that leads to conversion events.
 A step is logged every time a touchpoint type changes.

 The Conversion Paths dashboard provides a marketing analysis of mobile and web touchpoints across channels, platforms, and devices encountered by a user on their path to conversion.
+These include retargeting touchpoints.

 Conversion path analysis provides advertisers with insights into the interaction of acquisition channels on the user path to performing a conversion event enabling advertisers to make data-driven media mix optimizations.
 Conversion events available are: